hruif/TravelPartner/reports/GlobeGram-20250226.md

 ## Iliya
 ### Goals for this week
+- Implement user accounts along with proper security handling and password storing
+- Allow storage of images in the backend database
 ### Progress and issues
+- Fixed issue where authentication on the frontend wasn't updating the UI
+- Updated lots of the documentation to help assist peer review team in grading our project
 ### Goals for next week
+- Flesh out frontend more with features including location details, ratings, along with images
+- Create schema for posts and sharing them, including a journal diary which user can add to items.

 ## Nathan
 ### Goals for this week